UniversalDependencies/docs/_ga-dep/nmod.md

 shortdef: 'nominal modifier'
 ---

-The `nmod` relation is used for nominal modifiers of nouns or clausal predicates. `nmod` is a noun functioning as a non-core (oblique) argument or adjunct.
-It is also used for objects of prepositions.
+The `nmod` relation is used for nominal modifiers of nouns or clausal predicates. `nmod` is typically a noun functioning as a non-core (oblique) argument or adjunct, and often marked by a preposition using `case`.

 ~~~ sdparse
 Tá sé ráite ag tráchtairí áirithe \n It is said by some commentators